-Format Disk - is a SCSI low-level formatting utility.
-In general, SCSI hard drive have already been low-level formatted when you get them, so you generally should not need to use this function.
+Format Disk - low-level formats your SCSI hard disks.
+In general, SCSI hard disks have already been low-level formatted when you get them, so you generally do not need to use this function.

-Verify Media - scans the selected drive media for defects, notifies you of any found and gives you the option of reassigning bad blocks so that data will not be written to them.
-This is only necessary if you suspect that your SCSI disk drive has a problem.
+Verify Media - scans the selected drive media for defects, notifies you of any defects found and gives you the option of reassigning bad blocks so that data will not be written to them.
+This utility is only necessary if you suspect that your SCSI disk drive has a problem.

-Welcome to Adaptec EZSCSIVI.
-ADAPTEC EZ-SCSI UTILITY 4.00e Adaptec EZSCSI gives you what you need to use your SCSI devices most effectively with Windows®95 and WindowsNTTM.
-You can also use Adaptec EZSCSI on computers running DOS, Windows®3.1x, or Windows for Workgroups3.1x.
+Welcome to Adaptec EZSCSIVI, ADAPTEC EZ-SCSI UTILITY 4.03.
+Adaptec EZSCSI gives you what you need to use SCSI devices in DOS, Windows®3.1x, or Windows for Workgroups3.1x.